ALTech22/Plugin-Development-Essentials-Kit-PDEK-/README.md

 To see more about this kit [click here](https://github.com/AProject22/Plugin-Development-Essentials-Kit-PDEK-/wiki/Spigot-Versioning-Kit)

+## Configutarion kit:

+With this kit you can make and use custom configuration file .yml more easily, to see more about this kit, you can see [clicking here](https://github.com/AProject22/Plugin-Development-Essentials-Kit-PDEK-/wiki/Configuration-kit)

+## Scoreboard Creator kit:

+With this kit you can make scoreboards more easily, without difficulties, to see how to use this kit, [click here](https://github.com/AProject22/Plugin-Development-Essentials-Kit-PDEK-/wiki/Scoreboard-Creator-Kit)

 You have interest for the PDEK Plugin-API? if yes you can see how to install/implement and use this in your own plugin leaving him more best and useful [clicking here](https://github.com/AProject22/Plugin-Development-Essentials-Kit-PDEK-/wiki/PDEK)